Politohh/UECAST-BO7-FIX/README.md

 - Textures can also get imported with the wrong compression settings / sRGB flag, since UECast decides those from the same stale table

 None of this is a bug in Saluki's export — it labels what it doesn't know generically (`unk_semantic_X`, `extra0`...`extraN`) rather than guessing wrong.
 The mislabeling happens entirely on UECast's side.
 Confirmed with the UECast author: this isn't planned to be fixed upstream, hence this repo.

 ---

+## ELI5

+BO7 broke a tool called UECast.
+When you import a BO7 character into Unreal Engine, the textures get put in the wrong places — the color texture ends up somewhere it shouldn't, the normal map (the bumpy detail texture) ends up somewhere else, and the actual color slot is just... empty.
+Black.

+This happens because UECast decides where each texture goes by reading a little tag baked into the file that says "I'm the color one" or "I'm the normal one."
+For BO7, those tags got scrambled, and the person who makes UECast isn't planning to fix it.

+So this tool fixes it for you automatically:

+1. It looks at your messed-up materials and figures out where the *real* color and normal textures actually ended up (they're always in the same wrong spots, just consistently wrong, so it can find them).
+2. It grabs the original texture files from your export folder and runs the correct math on them to split out the real color and normal maps properly.
+3. It puts everything back where it's supposed to go, on a clean simple material.

+You select your character in Unreal, run one script, pick a folder once, and it does all of that by itself.
+That's it.

+---